Last updated: 7 November 2025

 What about AS/NZS references in audits?

-AS/NZS 5149 outlines safety/environmental requirements your practices should align with—evacuation best practice supports these outcomes.
+AS/NZS 5149 outlines safety and environmental requirements your practices should align with.
+Good evacuation practice supports those outcomes.

 How do I prove licence compliance?

-Include your ARCtick RHL on reports and retain records with job files.
+Include your ARCtick licence and business authorisation details on reports and keep them with the job file.

 Where can I get the 557 kit and a spare probe?

-If your microns are stable and your reports are tidy, audits get easy.
-Use the Testo 557 with its external Pirani probe to pull a deep vacuum, run a rise test, and log everything—so your work stands up from Sydney and Melbourne to Brisbane, Perth, Adelaide, Hobart, Canberra and Darwin.
+If your microns are stable and your reports are tidy, audits get easier.
+The Testo 557 with its external Pirani probe gives you a practical way to pull a deep vacuum, run a rise test, and log everything properly — whether you are working in Sydney, Melbourne, Brisbane, Perth, Adelaide, Hobart, Canberra, or Darwin.

 Written by Rica Francia Macaspac, content writer at HVACSHOP.
 Rica helps Aussie tradies and homeowners understand HVAC gear without the jargon, working with industry experts to ensure accuracy and local relevance.